Battle of Inyezane: Background

 In December 1878, the British invasion force assembled on the Zululand borders in five columns.
-Columns No. 2 (under Anthony Durnford) and No. 5 were allocated a defensive role.
-The remaining three columns advanced on the Zulu capital Ulundi (oNdini) from thee sides and crossed the Zulu border between 6 and 12 January 1879.
-In the north, No. 4 (Left Flank) Column crossed the Blood River into Zululand on January 6.
+Column No. 2 (under Anthony Durnford) and Column No. 5 were allocated a defensive role.
+The remaining three columns advanced on the Zulu capital Ulundi (oNdini) from three sides and crossed the Zulu border between 6 and 12 January 1879.
+In the north, No. 4 (Left Flank) Column crossed the Blood River into Zululand on 6 January.
 No. 3 (Centre) Column (accompanied and effectively commanded by Lord Chelmsford) crossed into Zulu territory across Rorke's Drift following the expiry of the British ultimatum, on 11 January 1879.
-A day later No. 1 (Right Flank) Column, under command of Colonel Pearson, began to cross into Zulu territory to advance along the coast.
-On 17 January 1879, King Cetshwayo's army marched out from the royal homesteads at Ulundi.
-On 18 January 1879, the Zulu force divided, the main section (some 25,000 strong), under Ntshingwayo kaMahole and Mavumengwana kaNdlela, advanced west towards Rorke's Drift, while a smaller detachment (3,000–4,000 men) under Godide kaNdlela moved south to support Zulu forces harassing Pearson's advance.
+A day later No. 1 (Right Flank) Column (Colonel Pearson), began to cross into Zulu territory to advance along the coast.
+On 17 January 1879, the Zulu army marched out from the royal homesteads at Ulundi.
+On 18 January 1879, the Zulu force divided, the main section (some 25,000 strong) led by Ntshingwayo kaMahole and Mavumengwana kaNdlela, advanced west towards Rorke's Drift, while a smaller detachment (3,000–4,000 men) under Godide kaNdlela moved south to support Zulu forces harassing Pearson's advance.

-Pearson's Column No. 1 advanced north slowly, with 384 heavy wagons with more than 1,000 oxen that had to cross several rivers along the way.
+Column No. 1 advanced north slowly, with 384 heavy wagons pulled by more than 1,000 oxen that had to cross several rivers along the way.
 Getting over the Tugela river (the southern border of Zululand) by ferry at Fort Pearson took from 12 to 16 January.
-On the northern bank Pearson erected Fort Tenedos to protect the ferry, which was finished by January 18.
-From there, Pearson split his forces into two divisions, to advance faster with lighter units, cavalry and pioneers in the first division and prepare the river crossings on their way for the slow and heavy wagon train covered by the second division.
-In the mid-morning of 22 January, Zulu forces under command of Godide, some 6,000 strong, intercepted Pearson's column during the crossing of the river Nyezane, on its northern bank.
+On the northern bank Pearson erected Fort Tenedos to protect the ferry, that was finished by 18 January.
+From there, Pearson split his forces into two divisions, to advance faster with lighter units, cavalry and pioneers in the first division and prepare the river crossings on their way for the slow and heavy wagon train, covered by the second division.
+In the mid-morning of 22 January, about 6,000 Zulu, led by Godide, intercepted Pearson's column during the crossing of the river Inyezane, on its northern bank.